TRAPPIST-1 Solar System Found by NASA, Earth-Like Planets Could Support Life

-NASA today announced the discovery of an entire solar system a mere 39 light-years away that is filled with planets that could potentially support life.
+Today, NASA announced the discovery of an entire solar system a mere 39 light-years away that is filled with planets that could potentially support life.
 The groundbreaking discovery was announced at a press conference earlier today and could bring humanity a step closer to discovering life on other planets.

-According to Independent, at least three of the seven Earth-sized planets discovered orbiting the star, TRAPPIST-1, are considered the “holy grail” for planet-hunting astronomers because of their potential for supporting life.
+According to the Independent, at least three of the seven Earth-sized planets discovered orbiting the star, TRAPPIST-1, are considered the “holy grail” for planet-hunting astronomers because of their potential for supporting life.
 Such planets are capable of having oceans and sit within the right temperature zone for life to flourish.

 New record!
 We’ve found 7 Earth-sized planets around a single star outside our solar system; 3 in habitable zone: https://t.co/GgBy5QOTpK pic.twitter.com/NEavRSXDU2